trumank/mint/docs/README.md

 judgement on if it is acceptable to affect the normal saves.
 It is also recommended to make a backup of your normal saves (even without Mint, this is a good idea).

-### what's the black console showing up when mint launched?
+### What's the black console showing up when mint launched?

 This console window is used for logging and debugging purposes, to help us diagnose errors that you run into while using Mint.